 - The provisional decision runs contrary to an article published by Royal London where it explained it had identified eight warning signs of a scam in relation to a case in mid-July 2014.
 The same time as Mr W's transfer and before the publication of the July 2014 update to the Scorpion Action Pack.
-In this case Royal London had said "we could have been failing in our duty if we had not raised our concerns". - The decision runs contrary to how Royal London dealt with an earlier transfer request by Mr W, where it declined the transfer.
-Mr W's representatives say this scheme was not an early release pension liberation scheme and was a similar scam like the transfer request subject to this decision. - My decision is made on the basis that the July 2014 update to the February 2013 guidance significantly broadened the types of situations and scam warnings pension providers had to look out for.
-It believes this to be wrong.

-- It considered that my provisional decision runs contrary to a similar decision issued by our service. - It thought that Royal London ought also to have made contact with Mr W to establish whether he had a statutory right to transfer.
+In this case Royal London had said "we could have been failing in our duty if we had not raised our concerns". - My decision is made on the basis that the July 2014 update to the February 2013 guidance significantly broadened the types of situations and scam warnings pension providers had to look out for.
+It believes this to be wrong. - The Provisional Decision runs contrary to the 2013 Pensions Regulators Guidance on the interpretation of "pension liberation". - It considered that my provisional decision runs contrary to similar decisions issued by our service. - It thought that Royal London ought also to have made contact with Mr W to establish whether he had a statutory right to transfer.
 In doing this check and looking at his employment status, it ought to have led to due diligence enquiries regarding the pension scam/pension liberation.